All About the Beans

 Trinitario Cacao

-In the 1700s, a new breed of cacao beans emerged from the Caribbean islands, known as Trinitario.
-While not as rare as Criollo, Trinitario beans still constitute less than 15% of the total cacao production worldwide.
+In the 1700s, a new breed of cacao emerged from the Caribbean islands, known as Trinitario.
+Though not as rare as Criollo, Trinitario still accounts for less than 15% of global cacao production, making it a treasured choice for its flavour and heritage.